• Recipes

 • 4 Cloves Garlic Peeled and minced

-• 1/2 Tsp Himilayan Sea Salt * optional
+• ½ teaspoon Himilayan Sea Salt * optional

-• 1/2 Lb to 1 Marinated and cooked Beef, Chicken or Shrimp ( I marinate mine in a sauce of : 2 tbsp olive oil, 2 cloves minced garlic, 3 tbsp cilantro, 2 tbsp lime juice and 1 tbsp vinegar, then bake for 20 or more minutes in 400 F oven.) * optional, omit if making this a side dish.
+• ½ Lb to 1 Marinated and cooked Beef, Chicken or Shrimp ( I marinate mine in a sauce of : 2 tablespoon olive oil, 2 cloves minced garlic, 3 tablespoon cilantro, 2 tablespoon lime juice and 1 tablespoon vinegar, then bake for 20 or more minutes in 400 F oven.) * optional, omit if making this a side dish.

 Instructions